marcllort/CanITravelTo_Backend/readme.md

 Another change to be done, is CORS in the API requests.
 CORS stands for Cross-origin resource sharing, which means that it will consume resources from another site.
 If not correctly configured, the requests will fail.

-To make this work, in the frontend we only need to add to the header of the request this three lines:
+To make this work, in the frontend we only need to add to the header of the request this api key:

- `myHeaders.append("Access-Control-Allow-Origin", "*");`

- `myHeaders.append("Access-Control-Allow-Headers", "access-control-allow-origin, access-control-allow-headers");`

  `myHeaders.append("X-Auth-Token", "SUPER_SECRET_API_KEY")`